bksourabh/discover_music/README.md

 ## Deploying to GitHub Pages

-The web version can be automatically deployed to GitHub Pages.
+The web demo version (which skips login and uses a mock user) can be automatically deployed to GitHub Pages.

+**Note:** The deployed version is the demo mode, which means:
+- ✅ No authentication required - uses a mock user automatically
+- ✅ Full functionality - all features work (note generation, audio playback, saving sequences)
+- ✅ Perfect for showcasing the app without requiring users to sign in

 ### Automatic Deployment